-The TOE security functional requirements define the functional requirements for the TOE using only functional requirements components drawn from the Common Criteria part 2.
+The TOE security functional requirements define the functional requirements for the TOE using functional requirements components drawn from the Common Criteria part 2 and functional requirements defined in section 7 of this Security Target Lite.

 The minimum strength of function level for the TOE security requirements is SOF-high.